felixleopoldo/benchpress/docs/source/json_overview.rst

 ``data``
 ========
-This is a list of dictionaries, where the elements in the dictionaries defines the data setup as:
+This is a list of dictionaries, where each dictionary defines the data setup as:

 * ``graph_id``:  one of the id´s defined in the ``resources->data`` section, or an adjacecy matrix ``.csv`` file in ``resources/adjmat/myadjmats``.
 See :ref:`graph` section.
 * ``parameters_id``:  one of the id´s defined in the ``resources->parameters`` section, or a ``.rds`` file in ``resources/parameters/bn.fit_networks``.
 See :ref:`parameters` section.